 We’ll add some more sounds to our sonic experience while walking through the virtual park.
 It’s easy to add some bird sounds into the background, but how about retaining some of those construction sounds – only further away in the distance now.

 This is going to need a little more technical know-how.
 We can portray these sounds as further away in the distance by reducing their volume, but these drills sounds still appear very present.

 To make this part of our scene more realistic, we turn to some effects.
 A far-away sound will have some reverb combined with it – as the original sound bounces off buildings nearby, and the total, combined sound makes its way to us.

 When sounds travel a long distance, there’ll also be some loss of certain audio frequencies – the high frequencies are absorbed by the air, and the lower ones lose some of their power.
-We can emulate this with an EQ that removes both low and high frequencies from the sound.
+We can emulate this with an EQ (one of the most commonly used audio mixing techniques) that removes both low and high frequencies from the sound.

 And that caps off our scene – a virtual sonic walk from a subway station, through a busy city environment, and into a quiet park, made as realistic as possible.